How to Copy Trade Binary Options

 Where to Start?

 Contrary to popular belief, copy trading is one of the riskiest ways to trade binary options.
 It is also important that you approach it with the right mindset.
 Copy or so called social trading is more challenging than people think and it does involve having a strategy.
 Additionally, you have to choose a good platform to do it on, to be successful.
-If you want to know more about the platforms, you should check out the review of eToro here.

 There is plenty of available platforms and many of them are are of poor quality, only looking to attract naive traders.
 One of the platforms we can recommend is IQ Option – find the review here.
 It was voted the best binary options signals provider in 2015, 2016 and 2017.